Is BlockDAG Legit? Uncovering the Truth Behind the Flashy $BDAG Presale

 What we found was a substantial number of similarities between the two, with the Kaspa whitepaper predating the BlockDAG whitepaper.
 Although the structure differs, certain sections of BlockDAG’s document closely mirror Kaspa’s, with similar text, concepts, and formulas—some even appearing to be direct screenshots from the Kaspa whitepaper.

-While we cannot fully determine if BlockDAG copied from Kaspa, and with no blockchain partnership or work collaboration announced between the two companies, this resemblance raises doubts about whether BlockDAG’s whitepaper is entirely original or simply repurposed.
+While we cannot fully determine if BlockDAG Network copied from Kaspa, and with no blockchain partnership or work collaboration announced between the two companies, this resemblance raises doubts about whether BlockDAG’s whitepaper is entirely original or simply repurposed.

 Partnerships with Sports Teams and Celebrities